nasa/fprime/Gds/README.md

 subclasses implement the interface for specific data types (such as events, channels, etc).

+To exapnd the Gds to accept more data types or have additional features, new classes can be written and registered into the existing structure.

 ### TCP Client
 The TCP client is simply a passthrough for data coming from the TCP Server and the F' Distrobution.
 The client handles all the socket connection overhead and